StanPanMan/itp-docker/README.md

     curl http://hp-svc:6969/; # hits http://hp-svc:6969/ (homepage)
     curl http://fp-svc:7901/pages-site/ # hit the pages site (pages-site)
     ```
-    Use `ctrl-d` to exit and restart that main shell precess.
+    Use `ctrl-d` to exit and restart that main shell process.
 6. To Down the compose stack:
     ```bash
     docker compose down;